radixdlt/scrypto-examples/full-stack/dapp-toolkit-gumball-machine/README.md

-# The Gumball Machine on Betanet V2
+# The Gumball Machine on RCNet
 This example is meant to guide you through building, deploying and using the [Gumball Machine Scrypto example](https://github.com/radixdlt/scrypto-examples/tree/main/full-stack/dapp-toolkit-gumball-machine) using the [Radix dApp Toolkit](https://github.com/radixdlt/radix-dapp-toolkit#readme)

 ## Pre-requisites